bentheiii/WhetStone/README.md

 new int[]{2,3,5,7}.Trail(2);//{{2,3},{3,5},{5,7}}

-"This is a very long string".LongestCommonPrefix("This is an even longer string", invariantcomp).UnZip(); //"This is a"
+"This is a very long string".LongestCommonPrefix("This is an even longer string"); //"This is a"
 ```

 And much, much more.